 NADH is safe to take, has no drug interactions, nor any adverse side effects so a person may continue to take their medications when taking a NADH nutritional supplement.

 The creators of NADH in a stabilized form have decades of success treating patients with chronic and degenerative diseases in Europe.
-Dr. W. Birkmayer is the doctor attributed to creating the L-dopa therapy used to treat Parkinson’s disease in the US.
-To validate their belief that NADH will help Alzheimers patients a clinical study was started.
+To validate a belief that NADH will help Alzheimers patients a clinical study was started.
 The clinical study results state patients taking 10mg of NADH daily showed no evidence of progressive cognitive deterioration and had significantly higher scores on the Mattis Dementia Rating Scale (MDRS) and Mini Mental Stare Examination (MMSE) when compared to the patients treated with the placebo (a sugar pill).

 The brain and the muscles need high levels of NADH.
 If the cell's NADH levels are depleted, the brain will no longer function properly.
 It is NOT known how NADH becomes depleted from the body.
 Today, a scientific breakthrough has enabled NADH to be manufactured in a stabilized form.
 A person can restore their NADH levels by taking a NADH nutritional supplement.
 The same NADH nutritional supplement used in the Alzheimer’s clinical study is available from this website or other high quality nutritional supplement stores.
-Use only the NADH created by Dr. Birkmayer as it is the only stabilized form of NADH (See this website's section called Let the Buyer Beware) A high quality FDA licensed laboratory environment used to manufacture Dr. Birkmayer's NADH; it ensures that each and every tablet or lozenge is of the highest, professional grade standard.
+Use only the stabilized form of NADH (See this website's section called Let the Buyer Beware) A high quality FDA licensed laboratory environment is used to manufacture NADH which ensures that each and every tablet or lozenge is of the highest, professional grade standard.

 Take a copy of the clinical study to the patient's doctor or healthcare professional and discuss the options.
 The clinical study is yours to take.
 Order NADH today.
 You will be glad you did!